Lead(II) sulfide

 Lead(II) sulfide (also spelled sulphide) is an inorganic compound with the formula PbS.
-Galena is the principal ore and the most important compound of lead.
+It occurs naturally as galena, the principal ore and the most important compound of lead.
 It is a semiconducting material with niche uses.

 Formation, basic properties, related materials

 Addition of hydrogen sulfide or sulfide salts to a solution containing a lead salt, such as PbCl_{2}, gives a black precipitate of lead sulfide.